On-Chip Detection of Electronuclear Transitions in the $^{155,157}$Gd Multilevel Spin System: Field dependent spectroscopic measurements

 The reflected power measurements presented in Fig.~\ref{fig3}a are fitted with Eq.~\ref{s11eq} for each field.
-Details of the fit procedure and a representative example are in the Supplementary Materials (SM) ~\cite{Franco-RiveraSI}.
+Details of the fitting procedure and a representative example are provided in the Supplemental Material ~\cite{Franco-RiveraSI}.
 The process is repeated for each field and the obtained dependence of $\frac{\kappa_c'}{2\pi}$ on field is shown in Fig.~\ref{fig3}b.
 Similarly, the field dependence of the perturbed $\frac{\omega_c'}{2\pi}$ is obtained.
-To extract the values of the $\frac{g_c}{2\pi}$ and $\frac{\gamma_s}{2\pi}$ parameters, fits using Eqs.~\ref{omegaceq},\ref{kappaceq} as a function of detuning $\Delta$ are needed.
-As detailed in the SM~\cite{Franco-RiveraSI}, numerical diagonalization of the spin Hamiltonian is required to established the relationship between $\omega_s$ and the applied field.
-This is particularly of essence in the case studied here, where the static field is applied perpendicularly to the $c$-axis to give a finite probability to transitions otherwise considered forbidden.
-Example of fits using Eqs.~\ref{omegaceq} and \ref{kappaceq} (to which a linear background was added, see SM for details) are shown in Figs.~\ref{fig3}c and \ref{fig3}d.
+To extract the values of the $\frac{g_c}{2\pi}$ and $\frac{\gamma_s}{2\pi}$ parameters, fits using Eqs.~\ref{omegaceq} and \ref{kappaceq} as a function of detuning $\Delta$ are needed.
+As detailed in the Supplemental Material~\cite{Franco-RiveraSI}, numerical diagonalization of the spin Hamiltonian is required to established the relationship between $\omega_s$ and the applied field.
+This is particularly of essence in the case studied here, where the static field is applied perpendicularly to the $c$~axis to give a finite probability to transitions otherwise considered forbidden.
+Note that while $\Delta$ is controlled by magnetic field, the perturbation analysis provides $\frac{\gamma_s}{2\pi}$ and $\frac{g_c}{2\pi}$ in hertz.
+Examples of fits using Eqs.~(\ref{omegaceq}) and (\ref{kappaceq}) (to which a linear background is added; see Suplemental Material for details) are shown in Figs.~\ref{fig3}(c) and \ref{fig3}(d).

 The field dependence of $\omega_s$ for each studied resonance is found using the EasySpin package~\cite{Stoll2006}.
-A single value of \textit{A} = 14.34~MHz was used for simplicity since the field separation between odd-isotopes resonances lies well within the resolution of our spectroscopic measurements.
-The crystal field parameters $B_2^0$= -938.4, $B_4^0$=-1.247, $B_4^4$=-7.305, $B_6^0$ = 5.712~$\times$10$^{-4}$ and $B_6^4$ = 70.0~$\times$10$^{-4}$ (all in MHz units) were determined by least-square comparison between the experimental resonance fields and obtained fields from numerical diagonalization of the spin Hamiltonian.
+A single value of \textit{A} = 14.34~MHz is used for simplicity since the field separation between odd-isotope resonances lies well within the resolution of our spectroscopic measurements.
+The crystal field parameters $B_2^0$= -938.4, $B_4^0$=-1.247, $B_4^4$=-7.305, $B_6^0$ = 5.712~$\times$10$^{-4}$, and $B_6^4$ = 70.0~$\times$10$^{-4}$ (all in MHz) are determined by least-squares comparison between the experimental resonance fields and fields obtained from numerical diagonalization of the spin Hamiltonian.